 A range of cancer types were reported in the initial data, but lung, colorectal and pancreatic cancers seemed to be more common in patients taking the weight loss medication for extended periods of time.

-Given the results of CAMELLIA-TIMI 61 and reviewers’ decision that “the risks of lorcaserin outweigh its benefits”, the FDA requested that Ensai Inc. voluntary withdraw Belviq and Belviq XR (lorcaserin) on February 13, 2020.
-The manufacturers complied and have stopped selling this drug in the United States.
+Given the results of CAMELLIA-TIMI 61 and reviewers’ decision that “the risks of lorcaserin outweigh its benefits”, the FDA requested that Ensai Inc. voluntary withdraw Belviq and Belviq XR (lorcaserin) on February 13, 2020 (

 Medical professionals should stop prescribing Belviq and Belviq XR (lorcaserin).
 Patients are advised to stop taking this medication immediately.
 Talk with your prescribing doctor about other prescription and non-prescription options to help you keep losing weight.